fcappdev/OpenAgClassifier/README.md

-#AGROVOC autocoder
+# AGROVOC autocoder

 This Open-Ag auto-classification model is a product of [Foundation Center](http://foundationcenter.org/).
-It was developed by Dave Hollander (dfh@foundationcenter.org) and Bereketab Lakew (bkl@foundationcenter).
+It was developed by Dave Hollander (dfh@foundationcenter.org) and Bereketab Lakew (bkl@foundationcenter.org).
 This project uses Python 3.5.x in order to handle all UTF-8 encoding issues.

 Training data for this model was obtained from